marc-andrew/off-canvas-infinity-push/README.md

 off-canvas-infinity-push
 ========================

-Off Canvas Infinity Push is a jQuery plugin that gives you the ability to make any desktop navigation to a mobile navigation.
+Off Canvas Infinity Push is a jQuery plugin that gives you the ability to make any desktop navigation into a mobile navigation.
-With this plugin you can have unlimited sub navigation.
+This plugin offers unlimited sub navigations.

 ### Demos
 * [Left Navigation](http://www.marcandrew.net/off-canvas-infinity-push/)